 Prior to any trip, trip leaders should liaise with Houseparents and the Deputy Head (Pastoral) if they have any concerns about particular students.
 Decisions about whether students can go on the trip will be at the ultimate discretion of the Head.
+They should also check with the DSL for any safeguarding concerns relating to any students going on the trip.

-On all visits/trips/exchanges students should be reminded of the basic requirements of safeguarding the safety of each other; courtesy and consideration towards members of the public and conduct that enhances the reputations of the School.
-They should also be reminded that School rules still apply on School trips - even if the trip is taking place in the School holidays.
-Overnight trip groups should be briefed by a senior member of staff before leaving School.
+On all visits/trips/exchanges students should be reminded of the basic requirements of safeguarding the safety of each other; courtesy and consideration towards members of the public and conduct that enhances the reputation of the School.
+They should also be reminded that School rules still apply on school trips - even if the trip is taking place in the school holidays.
+Overnight trip groups should be briefed by a senior member of staff before leaving school.